MicrosoftDocs/power-automate-docs/articles/forms/get-started.md

 ---
-title: Get started using flows with Microsoft Forms in Power Automated | Microsoft Docs
+title: Get started using flows with Microsoft Forms
-description: Use templates to get started.
+description: Learn how to use a Power Automate template to add a form to a flow.
 services: ''
 suite: flow
 documentationcenter: na